epomatti/ms-fabric-private-link/README.md

 ### Enable Private Link in Fabric

-Set the Fabric tenant to use [Azure Private link][1].
-The SQL endpoint will have the same public name via Private Link, only resolving to a private IP:
+In the Fabric Admin portal, set the Fabric tenant to use [Azure Private link][1].
+The SQL endpoint will have the same public name via Private Link, only resolving to a private IP within Azure later.
 Example:

 ```
 <object-id>.datawarehouse.fabric.microsoft.com
 ```

+### Enable Service Principals

+Also in the Admin portal, [enable service principals][5].

+###

 ### Fabric Capacity